RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-10-previous-weeks-2.md

  - the complexity of the model (simple, complex, convLSTM, complex_convLSTM)
  - type of Net (Recurrent or Non recurrent), the activation function which decides, whether a neuron should be activated or not by calculating weighted sum and further adding bias with it
  - loss function (generate predictions, compare them with the actual values and then compute what is known as a loss, it has to be as low as possible)
- - batch data: taking data by groups, for large datashets
+ - batch data: taking data by groups, for large datasets
  - number of epochs
  - number of samples
  - patience: how many epochs are needed to determinate that the train have finished if there is no improve between epochs.